rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 !!!
 NOTE

-    The pcs cluster setup command takes care of the quorum problem for two-node clusters.
-Such a cluster will therefore function correctly in the event of the failure of one of the two nodes.
-If you are manually configuring corosync or using another cluster management shell, you will need to configure corosync correctly yourself.
+    The pcs cluster setup command handles the quorum problem for two-node clusters.
+Such a cluster will, therefore, function correctly in the event of the failure of one of the two nodes.
+If you manually configure Corosync or use another cluster management shell, you must configure Corosync correctly.

-You can now start cluster:
+You can now start the cluster:

 ```bash
 $ sudo pcs cluster start --all